glossd/memmq/README.md

 # MemMQ
 Go in-memory message queue.

-I wanted to have multiple subscribers listening to a Go channel.
+I wanted to have multiple subscribers listening to a Go channel with message retries.

-It has two functions: `Publish` and `Subscribe` and only 50 lines of code:)
+It has `Publish`&`Subscribe` functions.
+And it's only 60 lines of code:)